A topic from the subject of Quantification in Chemistry.

 There are many different types of experiments that can be used to measure molar concentration.
 Some of the most common include:

-• Acid-base titrations: Acid-base titrations are used to determine the concentration of an acid or base by adding a known volume of a base or acid to it until the solution is neutralized.
+• Acid-base titrations: Acid-base titrations are used to determine the concentration of an acid or base by adding a known volume of a base or acid of known concentration until the solution is neutralized.
+This often involves a pH meter or indicator to signal the equivalence point.

-• Redox titrations: Redox titrations are used to determine the concentration of an oxidant or reductant by adding a known volume of a reductant or oxidant to it until the solution is reduced or oxidized.
+• Redox titrations: Redox titrations are used to determine the concentration of an oxidant or reductant by adding a known volume of a reductant or oxidant of known concentration until the solution is reduced or oxidized.

-• Complexometric titrations: Complexometric titrations are used to determine the concentration of a metal ion by adding a known volume of a complexing agent to it until the metal ion is complexed.
+• Complexometric titrations: Complexometric titrations are used to determine the concentration of a metal ion by adding a known volume of a complexing agent of known concentration until the metal ion is complexed.

 Data Analysis